There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 7. It won’t completely heal your scars

-So this one’s obvious but if your expecting to get rid of them that’s not a realistic goal.
+So this one’s obvious but if you’re expecting to get rid of them that’s not a realistic goal.

 You can dramatically improve them however and your ice pick scars will heal a lot.

-Which means you won’t have to use buckets of primer anymore.
-Woop and sometimes I actually go outside with out make up on.
+This means you won’t have to use buckets of primer anymore.
+Woop and sometimes I actually go outside without makeup on.

 8. It can cause hives

-So this ones a bummer, I guess you won’t know if this will happen, until you try it but the good news is that it’s unlikely.
+So this one is a bummer, I guess you won’t know if this will happen until you try it but the good news is that it’s unlikely.